Being ‘Body Kind’ by Registered Dietitian Laura Clark

 The 13th – 19th May marked Mental Health Awareness Week for 2019.
 This year the focus was on Body Image and the many ways in which this can impact on mental health.

 Equally, research shows restricted dieting does not work and leads to weight regain, often to a greater weight than the one we started with.
-This is due to changes in body composition that strict dieting creates and the biological drive to sabotage efforts that kicks in.
+This is due to changes in body composition that strict dieting creates and the biological drive tosabotage efforts that kicks in.
 Willpower is not a muscle, the more you exercise it, the weaker it becomes.
 Instead research points to taking a smarter, kinder approach.
-We don’t think as much as we think we do about the food choices we make, so if we can make healthful habits our focus, these eventually require less effort as they become part of our subconscious and can lead to long lasting change– I’ve talked to experts in this field and shared on Vicki’s blog before and it’s For more there’s lots on my blog too.
+We don’t think as much as we think we do about the food choices we make, so if we can make healthful habits our focus, these eventually require less effort as they become part of our subconscious and can lead to long lasting change– I’ve talked to experts in this field and shared on Vicki’s blog before and it’s well worth a read.
+For more no nonsense weight management guidance there’s lots on my blog too.

 Over-simplification of what is a very complex condition does not facilitate behaviour change.
 It is damaging at worst, and unhelpful at best.
 In my career to date I have seen over 12,000 patients, most of whom have had weight management challenges – there are patterns and similarities for sure but no one person is the same and we don’t have all the answers as to the causes of this disease.
 And yet, all around us there are assumptions being made.
 No one is disputing the ‘energy in, energy out’ equation but to leave it at that, fails to acknowledge the complex biological, psychological, social and environmental factors that all play a part.People with the mantra of ‘just do it’ fail to acknowledge significant barriers to change and contributing factors.
 We need to continue to create a matrix of interventions in society, in the supermarket and at the kitchen table.